rfshelley/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 Event Handlers
 ^^^^^^^^^^^^^^

-The remainder of the SmartApp contains the event handler methods specified in the event subscriptions and any other methods necessary for implementing the SmartApp.
+The remainder of the SmartApp contains the event handler methods specified in the Event subscriptions and any other methods necessary for implementing the SmartApp.
 Event handler methods must have a single argument, which contains the :ref:`event_ref` object.